ivan-korobkov/pdef/docs/http-rpc.md

 Invoke the invocation chain on your objects and get the result.

 If the result is successful:
+    Create a JSON object with the `data` field set to the result.
-    Serialize the result into a JSON UTF-8 string.
+    Serialize the JSON object into a UTF-8 string.
     Send it as HTTP 200 OK response with 'application/json;charset:utf-8' content type.
 Else if the result is an application exception specified in the application interface:
+    Create a JSON object with the `error` field set to the exception.
-    Serialize the exception into a JSON UTF-8 string.
+    Serialize the JSON object into a UTF-8 string.
     Send it as HTTP 422 Unprocessable entity response with 'application/json;charset-utf-8' content type.
 Else: